Our network is partially reduced due to lockdowns. Please respect government guidelines on travel and social distancing when stashing your bags.

 There are no self-service luggage lockers in London, although the Excess Baggage Company runs a storage facility in Euston station.
 Our recommendation: avoid, unless you want to pay £12.50 per bag, queue for half an hour and risk not being able to store at all because it's full.

 You can search and reserve any one of our hundreds of storage points in local hotels.
-It's fully insured, it's affordable and you have plenty of spaces to choose from, with capacity for literally thousands of bags.
+It's fully insured for up to £1000, it's affordable and you have plenty of spaces to choose from, with capacity for literally thousands of bags.

 Our first ever host was signed up right by Euston station - the lovely Michelle, of 4 Woburn Walk, whom to this day represents Stasher and has stored bags for thousands of tourists since we started.
 There's not an awful lot to do in Euston itself, however, it's a very well-connected part of London, and if you're visiting UCL (University College London), it's the best station.
 At Euston, you're also a stone's throw from King's Cross or Camden, two more vibrant districts of the capital.
 Check out our guides to each of those districts here.